AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/r-html5-spin-viewer-config-attrib/r-html5-spin-viewer-config-attrib-spinview-lockdirection.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> 0|1 </span> </p> </td>
-   <td colname="col2"> <p> Specifies whether to allow a change in the spin direction in case of 2D spin set. </p> <p>When set to <span class="codeph"> 1 </span>, the component identifies the primary drag or swipe direction (horizontal versus vertical) at the start of the gesture.
+   <td colname="col2"> <p> Specifies whether to allow a change in the spin direction if there is 2D spin set. </p> <p>When set to <span class="codeph"> 1 </span>, the component identifies the primary drag or swipe direction (horizontal versus vertical) at the start of the gesture.
 After that, it maintains that direction until the gesture ends.
-For example, if the user starts a horizontal spin and then decides to continue their drag gesture in a vertical direction, the component does not perform a vertical spin; instead, it considers only the horizontal movement of the mouse or swipe. </p> <p>A value of <span class="codeph"> 0 </span> lets a user change the spin direction at any time during the gesture progress.
-The setting has no affect if the spin set is 1D. </p> </td>
+For example, if the user starts a horizontal spin and then decides to continue their drag gesture in a vertical direction, the component does not perform a vertical spin.
+Instead, it considers only the horizontal movement of the mouse or swipe. </p> <p>A value of <span class="codeph"> 0 </span> lets a user change the spin direction at any time during the gesture progress.
+The setting has no effect if the spin set is 1D. </p> </td>
   </tr>
  </tbody>
 </table>